dineshkumar741/Variant-calling-workflow/README.md

 Reference genome FASTA

 # Output:

+The output will show up in the results and work folder (based on the folder specified in your workflow code)

-sam file
+sam file (alignment folder)

-sorted and indexed BAM files
+sorted and indexed BAM files (sorted folder)

-Variant - VCF files
+Variant - VCF files (vcf folder)

-Annotated VCF files
+Annotated VCF files (annotated folder)